CompletelyUnbelievable/ChangeOutage/HomeMenu/README.md

 # Collapsed Direct Messages

 <div>Discord user Meonrec had a misunderstanding of what Collapsed Link Buttons, thinking it effected user DMs.
-This makes DMs smaller and removes the text referring to usernames and what they are doing.</div>
+This makes DMs smaller and removes the text referring to usernames and what they are doing.
+Discord does not load this properly so it wont use the full space offered by this snippet without a plugin made to load it properly.</div>